-Repeat Soham internally and then get the idea [thought] of Soham merged into the Supreme Self and enjoy eternal peace and joy.
-If this is done you will become one with the self-existent, eternal and blissful Principle and experience the presence of that Supreme Self everywhere.
-You will then become perfect, leave behind all egoism and realize the real "I."
+Through the grace of my guru I got the Soham mantra and I am at present in the sadhaka state.
+My sadguru told me to repeat Soham internally and then to get the awareness of the japa of Soham merged into the Supreme Self and enjoy eternal peace and joy.
+If this was done I myself will become one with the self-existent, eternal and blissful Principle and experience the presence of that Supreme Self everywhere.
+I will then become perfect, leave off all egoism and realize the real "I." In the end even this would be forgotten.

-The ignorant human soul takes its birth and questions, "Who am I?"
-But originally this human soul was full of knowledge and was one with the Supreme Self.
-A sadhaka receives the answer to the human soul's question, "Who am I?" by japa of the mantra Soham [I am That], and having become thoroughly convinced that his Self is one with the Supreme Self, he returns to his original state of knowledge and bliss.
+The ignorant human spirit takes birth and questions, "Who am I?"
+But originally this human spirit was full of knowledge and was one with the Supreme Self.
+The answer to the human spirit's question "Who am I?" is the mantra Soham (I am That), which having thoroughly convinced the human spirit that it is one with the Supreme Self, takes the human spirit back to its original state of knowledge and bliss.

+You have only to get Self-experience by carrying on the practice of meditation steadily.
 I have got full experience in this very body of the power of Soham.
-I, therefore, never tell any of my friends to bring the forms of deities before their mind's eye, but give them the mantra Soham and turn their minds inwards, owing to which all ideas become merged in the Sahasradala [center of the brain/Sahasrara].
-While going towards the Sahasrara, some visions in the form of light do manifest themselves....
-All these visions appear without any effort and they are full of light.
-After some time all these visions merge into the Self and the aspirant gets into the state of samadhi, and experiences great joy.
+I therefore never tell any of my friends to bring the forms of deities before their mind's eye, but give them the mantra Soham and turn their minds inwards, owing to which all ideas become merged in the sahasradala.
+After some time all these merge into the spirit and the aspirant gets for at least a short time into the state of samadhi, and experiences great joy.

-Some see visions of light while some do not.
-Those who repeat Soham with very great intensity, become at once merged in the sound.
+Those who repeat Soham with very great intensity become at once merged in the sound.
 Hence they are unconscious of any visions of light.
 Some of my friends, therefore, who get merged in sound do not see any visions.
 If you do not see any visions, you should not on that account entertain any doubts regarding the efficacy of Soham.
-For this purpose I have made this point clear.
-Not to see anything in dhyana shows a state of concentration.
-When seeing is turned into non-seeing, then there is the real state of samadhi.
-The state of complete samadhi is like the state of death, but it is a state of life after having conquered death.
-The state of sleep is also a kind of death and he really knows the secret of Dhyana Yoga whose sleep is nothing but samadhi.

-Among all these different stages of the powers of Shakti, the power of Soham is the most exalted.
+Among all the different stages of the powers of Shakti, the power of Soham is the most exalted.

-You should repeat Soham with firm faith.
-Your deep-rooted mental tendencies will vanish and the dirt of desire accumulated in previous births and in this birth will be washed away and your individual Self will be merged into the Universal Self and you will always remain in your real original state and thus attain everlasting peace.
+My sadguru had me drink the nectar of Nama (Name of God) and I tell you the same Nama, being ordered by my sadguru to do so.
+I am approaching the stage of perfection.
+If you also wish to come with me, you should repeat that Nama "Soham" in your heart with firm faith.
+Your deep-rooted mental tendencies will vanish and the dirt of desire accumulated in previous births and in this birth will be washed away and your individual spirit will be merged into the Universal Spirit and you will always remain in your real original state and thus attain everlasting peace.